bdgiffin/remat/README.md

 $$x=y\times5+r=7$$

 Ordinarily, the remainders of all such multiplication operations would need to be stored until the operation is later reversed, but this may entail intractable memory requirements if many such operations are carried out.
-To reduce memory overheads, a similar approach to that of [Maclaurin (2015)](https://proceedings.mlr.press/v37/maclaurin15.html) is adopted, whereby the dual variables $x^{\*}$ and $y^{\*}$ are introduced such that:
+To reduce memory overheads, a similar approach to that of [Maclaurin (2015)](https://proceedings.mlr.press/v37/maclaurin15.html) is adopted, whereby the ancillary variables $x^{\*}$ and $y^{\*}$ are introduced such that:

 $$x=7 \qquad x^{\*}=n$$